IshrakAbedin/Termimage/README.md

 ---
 ## Using the Application
 ---
+After building, the executable is located in `bin/Release/` or `bin/Debug/` based on the build configuration.
 The application must be supplied with an image path and there are 3 other optional arguments.

 *Example for Windows*
 ```powershell